Yasushi Inoguchi Professor

 - Lecture Notes in Computer Science, Session 6A: Grid Scheduling and Algorithms II, Dynamic Task Scheduling Algorithm for Grid Computing System，Yuanyuan Zhang, Yasushi Inoguchi and Hong Shen，Springer，2005，578-583

-- Evaluating Reconfigurable Dataflow Computing Using the Himeno Benchmark，Yukinori Sato, Yasushi Inoguchi, Wayne Luk and Tadao Nakamura，Proceedings of International Conference on ReConFigurable Compuring and FPGAs， (accepted)
+- Evaluating Reconfigurable Dataflow Computing Using the Himeno Benchmark，Yukinori Sato, Yasushi Inoguchi, Wayne Luk and Tadao Nakamura，Proceedings of International Conference on ReConFigurable Computing and FPGAs， 1-7，Dec.
+5-7, 2012

 ◇Lectures and Presentations

-- Evaluating Reconfigurable Dataflow Computing Using the Himeno Benchmark，Yukinori Sato, Yasushi Inoguchi, Wayne Luk and Tadao Nakamura，Proceedings of International Conference on ReConFigurable Compuring and FPGAs，Cancun, Mexico，(accepted)
+- Evaluating Reconfigurable Dataflow Computing Using the Himeno Benchmark，Yukinori Sato, Yasushi Inoguchi, Wayne Luk and Tadao Nakamura，Proceedings of International Conference on ReConFigurable Computing and FPGAs，Cancun, Mexico，Dec.
+5-7, 2012

-- Whole Program Data Dependence Profiling to Unveil Parallel Regions in the Dynamic Execution，Yukinori Sato, Yasushi Inoguchi and Tadao Nakamura，2012 IEEE International Symposium on Workload Characterization，San Diego, USA，(accepted)
+- Whole Program Data Dependence Profiling to Unveil Parallel Regions in the Dynamic Execution，Yukinori Sato, Yasushi Inoguchi and Tadao Nakamura，2012 IEEE International Symposium on Workload Characterization，San Diego, USA，Nov.
+4-6, 2012

-- Analysis of Sound Field Distibution for Room Acoustic: Ffom the Point of View of Hardware Implementation，Tan Yiyu, Yasushi Inoguchi, Yukinori Sato, Makoto Otani, Yukio Iwaya, Hiroshi Matsuoka and Takao Tsuchiya，Proceedings of 15th International Conference on Digital Audio Effects DAFx-12，York, U.K.，Sep., 2012
+- Analysis of Sound Field Distribution for Room Acoustic: From the Point of View of Hardware Implementation，Tan Yiyu, Yasushi Inoguchi, Yukinori Sato, Makoto Otani, Yukio Iwaya, Hiroshi Matsuoka and Takao Tsuchiya，Proceedings of 15th International Conference on Digital Audio Effects DAFx-12，York, U.K.，Sep.
+18, 2012

 ◇Academic Society Affiliations